 The board has a responsibility to maintain discipline, protect the safety, security, and welfare of its students, staff, and visitors while at the same time safeguarding district facilities, vehicles, and equipment.
-As part of fulfilling this responsibility, the board authorizes the use of video/audio surveillance cameras, automatic identification technology, data compilation devices, and technology capable of tracking the physical location of district equipment, students, and/or personnel.

-The placement of video/audio surveillance cameras shall be based on the presumption and belief that students, staff and visitors have no reasonable expectation of privacy anywhere on or near school property, facilities, vehicles, or equipment, with the exception of places such as rest rooms or dressing areas where an expectation of bodily privacy is reasonable and customary.
+As part of fulfilling this responsibility, the board authorizes the use of video/audio surveillance cameras.
+The placement of video/audio surveillance cameras shall be based on the presumption and belief that students, staff and visitors have no reasonable expectation of privacy anywhere on or near school property, facilities, vehicles, or equipment, with the exception of places such as rest rooms or dressing areas where an expectation of privacy is reasonable and customary.

 Signs shall be posted on campus buildings and in district vehicles to notify students, staff, and visitors that video cameras may be in use.
 Parents and students shall also be notified through the student handbook that cameras may be in use in school buildings, on school grounds and in school vehicles.
-Students will be held responsible for any violations of school discipline rules caught by the cameras and other technologies authorized in this policy.
+Students will be held responsible for any violations of school discipline rules caught by the cameras.